-Capital assets - The City of Locust's investment in capital assets for its governmental and business-type activities as of June 30, 2023 totals \$21,238,534 (net of accumulated depreciation).
+Capital assets - The City of Locust's investment in capital assets for its governmental and business-type activities as of June 30, 2024 totals \$21,238,534 (net of accumulated depreciation).
 These assets include buildings, streets, roads and bridges, land, machinery and equipment, park facilities, and vehicles.
+Additional information on the City's capital assets can be found in Note II.A.4 of the basic financial statements.